MicrosoftDocs/xamarin-docs/docs/ios/watchos/app-fundamentals/parent-app.md

 ms.date: 03/17/2017
 ---

-# Working with the Parent Application
+# Working with the watchOS Parent Application in Xamarin

-_Sharing data between the iOS and watch app in watchOS 1_

 > [!IMPORTANT]
 > Accessing the parent application using the examples below